Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Use the `int()` method, see line 2.

 ### 4.5.2 The String type
-The `String` type represents a mutable string.
+The `String` type represents a *mutable* string.
 The `string` module contains basic methods for working with strings.
 UTF-8 encoding is used to store strings.
 The length len corresponds to the number of bytes, not number of characters.
-The string value is heap-allocated, but the String itself is actually a pointer to the heap allocated data.
+The string value is heap-allocated, but the String contains a List field, which is actually a pointer to the heap allocated data.
 This means we can load a huge amount of data into it, and change the size of the data dynamically during runtime.
 (Picture !!)

 ```py
     # String: